narayana541996/Web-Page-Summarization/Readme.md

 Zip file with presentation video: https://drive.google.com/file/d/19E04cLbo1GsBOfDJGbpWJgoY1j41E3Et/view?usp=sharing

 # Requirements:
-Note: Assuming Python is already installed.
+Note: These are for the Python portion of the work and assume Python is already installed.

 Flask==2.2.2<br />
 Flask_Cors==3.0.10<br />